mir-pucrs/Concon/README.md

 5. **30/06/2017** Thesis proposal

-6. **30/07/2017** Using the same web front, create a second function that allows people to test our approach online
+6. **30/07/2017** Using the same web front-end, create a second function that allows people to test our approach online

 	1. **15/07/2017** Create the front end to receive the application

 	2. **21/07/2017** Connect the application (python) to the site

-	3. **30/07/2017** Improve the tool visualization using diff properties
+	3. **30/07/2017** Improve the tool visualization using diff-like interface

 7. **30/08/2017** Write a paper to AAAI-18